Irdroid/LIRC-port-for-Mac-OS-X/Readme.md

 # Working LIRC port for Mac OS X

 This is a working and tested LIRC port for Mac OS X .
+Tested with Mac OS X Mountain Lion and Mac OS X Mavericks.

 ### Features: